kartonfarkas/api_docs/source/integrations/marketplace/installation.rst

      - Description
    * - integration_installation_url
      - url
-     - provided by the integration partner
+     - Provided by the integration partner
    * - customer_id
      - int
-     - the ID of the customer
+     - ID of the customer
    * - environment
      - int
-     - the ID of the environment
+     - ID of the environment

 .. list-table:: **Optionally Sent Parameters**
    :header-rows: 1